Biden returns to South Carolina to show his determination to win back Black voters in 2024

 He also knows he’s not likely to win the solidly red state come November.
 It hasn’t voted for a Democrat since 1976.

-He’s spending this weekend in the state nonetheless, intent on driving home two messages: He’s loyal to the state that saved his campaign in 2020 and he’s determined to win back Black voters here and elsewhere who were central to his election last time but are less enthused this go-round.
+He’s spent the weekend in the state nonetheless, intent on driving home two messages: He’s loyal to the state that saved his campaign in 2020 and he’s determined to win back Black voters here and elsewhere who were central to his election last time but are less enthused this go-round.

-Biden will be the keynote speaker Saturday night at the state party’s fundraising dinner ahead of its first ever “first-in-the-nation” Democratic primary on Feb.
-3. He’ll stick around to attend a political event at St. John Baptist Church on Sunday, in a state where politics and faith are intertwined.
+“You’re the reason I am president," Biden told attendees at the state party’s fundraising dinner ahead of its first ever “first-in-the-nation” Democratic primary on Feb.
+3. "You’re the reason Kamala Harris is a historic vice president.
+And you’re the reason Donald Trump is a defeated former president.
+You’re the reason Donald Trump is a loser.
+And you’re the reason we’re going to win and beat him again.”

+Biden received raved applause and chants of “four more years” from attendees at the dinner, as he criticized his predecessor's policies and highlighted his efforts to support Black Americans.
+He was set to spend Sunday in the state where politics and faith are intertwined at a political event at St. John Baptist Church.

 Deputy campaign manager Quentin Fulks said of the primary that Biden’s team was working to “blow this out of the water” by running up the score against longshot challengers.
 The Biden campaign also wants to learn lessons about activating Black voters — the backbone of the party — ahead of an expected 2024 rematch with GOP front-runner Donald Trump.